Official-Echo/Pizza.22/README.md

 - Flexbox and Grid for layout
 - Media queries for responsiveness
 - Gradient backgrounds and shadows for visual appeal

+### JavaScript Functionality

+- Adding pizzas to the shopping cart
+- Updating the shopping cart in real-time
+- Changing the count of pizzas in the cart
+- Removing pizzas from the cart
+- Clearing the entire cart
+- Displaying pizzas based on filtering options
+- Saving chosen items in local storage via JSON

 > Note: This is an educational project.
 Pizza delivery is not available.

 ## 🌐 Browser Support